 All types of addiction can be hugely problematic, especially when they become a mainstream issue for society.
 People usually associate addiction with alcohol or hard drugs, but prescription medication can be just as addictive.
-Reports suggest that the problem of painkiller addiction has reached the level of an epidemic in the United States.
+Reports suggest that the epidemic of painkiller addiction has reached the level of severely dangerous in the United States.

 An Epidemic of Painkiller Addiction is Spreading